 6. Optimize Your Images After Output

-Captivate also compresses images on publish.
+Captivate also compresses images on publishing.

 I suggest running an optimizer on your image directory after output to get a bit more out of your graphics and save on file size.
 You can use PNGCrush, ImageOptim, or other freely available software products to strip metadata, extra channels and save 25-30 percent or more on your image file size.

-You don’t want to deliver unneeded whitespace or other useless characters, so at the very least, strip out the whitespace using a clean-up function in your text editor or an online tool and save a few KB.
+You don’t want to deliver unneeded whitespace or other useless characters, so at the least, strip out the whitespace using a clean-up function in your text editor or an online tool and save a few KB.
 To go the extra mile, consider using a minify service to minify your CP.js.